-7 Reasons to Visit the Unique and Beautiful Bolivia
+7 Reasons to Visit the Unique and Beautiful Bolivia in 2021

 Bolivia is not for the faint-hearted.
 It is a land of weather extremes, rugged terrain, long distances over rough roads.
 Some of the towns and cities are fairly chaotic and disorganized.
 But if you are adventurous, this is the country for you to visit.
 And you’ll be rewarded with spectacular vistas and wonderful memories.